 Column C - Owner's Share of Federal Income from Entity.
-Enter the participant's share of the PTE's total federal income (loss) from all sources.
-This amount is calculated based on Montana Schedule K-1, Part 4, Column I. For each owner, add lines 1 through 11, excluding guaranteed payments paid for services performed outside of Montana, then subtract lines 12 and 13.
+Enter the participant's share of the PTE's total federal income (loss) from all sources found on Schedule K-1, Part 4, Column A, line 14, excluding guaranteed payments paid for services performed outside of Montana.

 Column D - Standard Deduction.
-Each eligible participant is allowed one standard deduction equal to 20 percent of column C, but not less than \$2,260 or more than \$5,090.
+Each eligible participant is allowed one standard deduction equal to 20 percent of column C, but not less than \$2,460 or more than \$5,540.

 Column E - Exemption.
-Each participant is allowed one exemption of \$2,710.
+Each participant is allowed one exemption of \$2,960.

-Column F - Calculate Montana Taxable Income.
-Subtract the amounts in column D and column E from column C. Enter the result in this column, but not less than \$0.
+Column F - Calculate Montana Taxable Income.Subtract the amounts in column D and column E from column C. Enter the result in this column, but not less than \$0.